-Learning planetary photography - session 5 (monochrome camera with filters)
+Learning planetary photography - session 6 (monochrome without filters)

 It was planet season, and I was learning about planetary photography, including all the details that go with it.
 For my last effort I'd used a mono camera, and found lots more things to get confused about.

 I also decided to concentrate on Jupiter.
 There's so much surface detail that I can see straight away when my photos are going wrong.

 I busted out the scope, mount, Barlow and QHY5III 178M camera.
 The objective was to get a good exposure length - 30ms was too long, and 3 was too short.
 A bit longer would allow me to use a lower gain and get less of that speckly "noise".

 I wanted to learn about FireCapture's regions of interest (ROI).
 If you draw a box on the preview screen, the camera ignores everything outside this.
 This means the size of the image is smaller and it downloads faster, so you can take more photos in the available time.